Why Workplace Drug Testing Is Needed

 Yes.
 Federal, state and private employees are all required to undergo corporate drug testing.
 This is especially evident for employees who work in national security or whose responsibilities and duties are to protect and safe-keep property, life and health.

 - Who are required to take corporate drug tests?

-Employers are prohibited to require drug testing among their employees unless their work responsibility is within a safety-sensitive industry.
+Employers are not obligated to impose random drug testing unless they operate in a safety-sensitive industry.
 Employees from federal agencies like Federal Highway Administration, U.S. Coast Guard and those who work or are in contract with Department of Defense and NASA.
 Those in trucking, aviation, mass transit and public transportation industry are also required to take the corporate drug testing and alcohol testing.

 - Why is it important to take corporate drug testing?

-Drug abuse and addiction can be very detrimental to the workplace because it can lower the productivity, harm business reputation, and put employees at risk.
-According to Best Job Interview, 98% of Fortune 200 companies are implementing drug testing during the recruitment process.
+Drug abuse and addiction can be very detrimental to the workplace because it can lower productivity, harm business reputation, and put employees at risk.
+According to Best Job Interview, 98% of Fortune 200 companies use pre-employment drug testing during the recruitment process to combat these risks.

 Drug testing is important because of four factors to consider: safety, performance, productivity and medical costs.
 Drug abuse and addiction are said to be the number one contributor to work-related incidents and safety risks.
-That is why it is important for employees who work in transportation and safety-related industries to take drug tests in order for them to make correct decisions and make sure they’re on a right disposition.
+That is why it is important for employees who work in transportation and safety-related industries to undergo random drug testing in order for them to make correct decisions and make sure they’re on a right disposition.

-Drug tests are not 100% accurate and reliable.
+Most drug tests are close to 100% accurate\.
 It may be confounded with limitations and may cause false positives.
 Although screening tests cannot be easily fooled by over-the-counter drugs, it may register false negative results when drug users dilute their lab samples.
 Moreover, experts agree that faulty laboratory equipment and ill-trained technicians may lead to erroneous test results.